Black Dahlia: Letters and interviews

-On January 21, 1947, a person claiming to be Short's killer placed a phone call to the office of James Richardson, the editor of the Examiner, congratulating Richardson on the newspaper's coverage of the case, and stated he planned on eventually turning himself in, but not before allowing police to pursue him further.
+On January 21, a person claiming to be Short's killer placed a phone call to the office of James Richardson, the editor of the Examiner, congratulating Richardson on the newspaper's coverage of the case and stating he planned on eventually turning himself in, but not before allowing police to pursue him further.
 Additionally, the caller told Richardson to "expect some souvenirs of Beth Short in the mail".

-On January 24, a suspicious manila envelope was discovered by a U.S. Postal Service worker.
-The envelope had been addressed to "The Los Angeles Examiner and other Los Angeles papers" with individual words that had been cut-and-pasted from newspaper clippings; additionally, a large message on the face of the envelope read: "Here is Dahlia's belongings [,] letter to follow".
-The envelope contained Short's birth certificate, business cards, photographs, names written on pieces of paper, and an address book with the name Mark Hansen embossed on the cover.
+Three days later, a suspicious manila envelope was discovered, addressed to "The Los Angeles Examiner and other Los Angeles papers", with individual words that had been cut-and-pasted from newspaper clippings; additionally, a large message on the face of the envelope read: "Here is Dahlia's belongings[,] letter to follow."
+The envelope contained Short's birth certificate, business cards, photographs, names written on pieces of paper and an address book with the name Mark Hansen embossed on the cover.
 The packet had been carefully cleaned with gasoline, similarly to Short's body, which led police to suspect the packet had been sent directly by her killer.
-Despite the efforts to clean the packet, several partial fingerprints were lifted from the envelope and sent to the Federal Bureau of Investigation for testing; however, the prints were compromised in transit and thus could not be properly analyzed.
-The same day the packet was received by the Examiner, a handbag and a black suede shoe were reported to have been seen on top of a garbage can in an alley a short distance from Norton Avenue, 2 mi from where Short's body had been discovered.
-The items were recovered by police, but they had also been wiped clean with gasoline, destroying any fingerprints.
+Despite efforts to clean the packet, several partial fingerprints were lifted from the envelope and sent to the FBI for testing; however, the prints were compromised in transit and thus could not be properly analyzed.
+The same day the packet was received by the Examiner, a handbag and a black suede shoe were reported to have been seen on top of a garbage can in an alley a short distance from Norton Avenue, 2 mi from the crime scene.
+The items were recovered by police but had also been wiped clean with gasoline, destroying any fingerprints.

-On March 14, an apparent suicide note scrawled in pencil on a bit of paper was found tucked in a shoe in a pile of men's clothing by the ocean's edge at the foot of Breeze Ave., Venice.
+On March 14, an apparent suicide note scrawled in pencil on a bit of paper was found tucked in a shoe in a pile of men's clothing by the ocean's edge at the foot of Breeze Avenue in Venice.
 The note read: "To whom it may concern: I have waited for the police to capture me for the Black Dahlia killing, but have not.
 I am too much of a coward to turn myself in, so this is the best way out for me.
 I couldn't help myself for that, or this.
 Sorry, Mary."
-The pile of clothing was first seen by a beach caretaker, who reported the discovery to John Dillon, lifeguard captain.
-Dillon immediately notified Capt.
-L. E. Christensen of West Los Angeles Police Station.
-The clothes included a coat and trousers of blue herringbone tweed, a brown and white T shirt, white jockey shorts, tan socks and tan moccasin leisure shoes, size about eight.
+The pile of clothing was first seen by a beach caretaker, who reported the discovery to lifeguard captain John Dillon.
+Dillon immediately notified Captain L. E. Christensen of West Los Angeles police station.
+The clothes included a coat and trousers of blue herringbone tweed, a brown and white T-shirt, white jockey shorts, tan socks and tan moccasin leisure shoes, size about eight.
 The clothes gave no clue about the identity of their owner.